ugoertz/kombilo/doc/index.rst

 in which a given pattern or position occurs.
 You can also search for other criteria (like time period, players, events).

+The name 'Kombilo' is the Esperanto word for comb.
+It allows you to 'go through the game records with a fine-toothed comb'.
+Pronunciation: 'i' as 'ee' in see, and the stress is on the 'i'.

 .. toctree::
    :maxdepth: 2